adricen/siteFabacademy/md_files/week_5.md

 ![fablab](assets\img\week5\fabLab503.jpg)

-Here the process of making PCB is more by laser cutting than milling machin. **We choose, in accord with our local instructor, to make the milling mire on another assignement**.
+Here the process of making PCB is more by laser cutting than milling machin. **We choose, in accord with our local instructor, to make the milling sight on another assignement**.

-#### <u>Making the Mire</u>
+#### <u>Making the sight</u>

+> Machin : Trotek fiber laser 30 watts
 > Parametres :
 * **Cut** : puissance - 40% / speed - 0.5% / 20khz
 * **Engrave** : puissance - 100% / speed - 20% / 20khz